hey-api/openapi-ts/docs/openapi-ts/configuration.md

 Filters work only with the [experimental parser](#parser) which is currently an opt-in feature.
 :::

-If you work with large specifications and want to generate output from their subset, set `input.include` to a valid regular expression string.
+If you work with large specifications and want to generate output from their subset, set `input.include` to a regular expression string matching against resource references.

 ```js
 export default {